Azure/aks-baseline-automation/docs/app-azurevote-dockerbuildpush.md

 ## Overview

 This sample uses Docker to build a container image on the GitHub runner from source, before pushing the image to an Azure Container Registry.
-The workflow then uses several GitHub actions from the Azure organisation to deploy the application.
+The workflow then uses several GitHub actions from the Azure org to deploy the application.

 The application is the Aks Voting app which is used in the Aks Getting Started guides.
 It is a 2 container application that allows the user to use a Web UI to vote between Cats/Dogs, the votes are recorded in a Redis cache.